Updated July 11, 2023

 How to Hedge Market Risk?

 Hedging refers to holding two or more opposing positions simultaneously to counterbalance any unanticipated losses from one position with some gains from another.
-As already mentioned, hedging MR is just one of the ways to manage trading risk.
+As mentioned, hedging MR is just one of the ways to manage trading risk.
 Investors use different hedging strategies to safeguard themselves against unexpected market volatility.

 Some investors prefer to use options trading as it allows them to hedge their positions through risk reversal and delta hedging.
 Some other investors opt for future contracts to hedge their positions on stocks, bonds, commodities, etc., by largely eliminating the uncertainty about the underlying security’s future price.